Key Takeaways

 Best Time to Trim Your Croton Plants

-Common Mistakes in Trimming and How to Avoid Them
+3 Common Mistakes to Avoid in Trimming

 After completing a trimming session, ensure proper aftercare is applied to stimulate healthy regrowth.